2011 Manhattan terrorism plot

-The 2011 Manhattan terrorism plot was a conspiracy by two Muslim Arab-Americans to bomb various targets in the Manhattan borough of New York City, New York, United States.
-They had planned to attack an unspecified synagogue and one of them expressed interest in blowing up a church and the Empire State Building.
-New York City law enforcement arrested the two suspects, 26-year-old Ahmed Ferhani and 20-year-old Mohamed Mamdouh, in a sting operation on May 11, 2011.
-Their plot was motivated primarily by "hatred of infidels and anti-semitism" according to the authorities.
+The 2011 Manhattan terrorism plot was a conspiracy by two Muslim Arab-Americans to bomb various targets in New York City, United States.
+According to authorities, Ahmed Ferhani and Mohamed Mamdouh planned to attack an unspecified synagogue, possibly a church, and the Empire State Building.
+Law enforcement arrested the two suspects in a sting operation on May 11, 2011.
+The plot was motivated primarily by "hatred of infidels and anti-semitism," according to the authorities.

+In December 2012, Ferhani pleaded guilty to terrorism conspiracy and terrorism-related weapons possession charges and was sentenced to 10 years in state prison.
+Mamdouh pleaded guilty and was sentenced to 5 years in state prison in April 2013.

 Plot

 On May 12, 2011, New York City law enforcement officials announced that two suspects, Ahmed Ferhani and Mohamed Mamdouh, had been arrested for trying to purchase weapons, including three pistols and hand grenades, as part of a terror plot to attack an unspecified Manhattan synagogue.
 New York City Mayor Michael Bloomberg said both suspects wanted to attack a "major synagogue".
 Mr. Ferhani is to also have expressed an interest in blowing up a church in Queens and the Empire State Building.
 Prior to their arrest, the two men had already obtained some guns.
 Ferhani allegedly was trying to sell drugs to fund the attacks.

 According to law enforcement officials, this was the thirteenth plot thwarted against the city since the September 11 attacks.